Doughty Street Chambers barrister Martha Spurrier has become the new director of the human rights campaign group

 Lord Grabiner is both right and wrong to resist the money question

 This year's Trust and Estates Litigation Forum will take place in France on 12-14 March

 Clifford Chance (CC), Freshfields Bruckhaus Deringer and Hogan Lovells among five law firms securing Queen's Counsel (QCs) in the 2015 silk round

 A look at the 10 best read analytical articles published on Legal Week in 2014.

-This online hub, in association with Vannin Capital, will provide a one-stop resource for all the latest developments shaping the litigation and dispute resolution market...
+This online hub provides a one-stop resource for all the latest developments shaping the litigation and dispute resolution market...

 More than ever, today's younger barristers recognise that a place in chambers – a traditionally independent and self-employed gig – is part of an increasingly interdependent and demanding world.

 Clifford Chance's (CC) former head of VAT Etienne Wong has taken up a fast-track pupillage at Tax Chambers, 15 Old Square, in an unusual career move for a City law firm partner.

 In this article, first published on The Justice Gap, Felicity Gerry looks back at the lessons learned from the Oscar Pistorius trial